 Comprising of Senators whose terms begins in January 2011, and ends in January 2017

-The 2014 senatorial election will feature all Class 2 Senators, along with two Class 3 seats formerly held by Senator Jim DeMint and the late Senator Daniel Inouye of South Carolina and Hawaii respectively.
+The 2014 senatorial election will feature thirty-three Class 2 Senators, along with three Class 3 seats formerly held by Senator Jim DeMint, Senator Tom Coburn and the late Senator Daniel Inouye of South Carolina, Oklahoma and Hawaii respectively.